Tag Archive: kids camp

 What makes this resort such a treasure?
 Much of the reason lies in the fact that in its 127* year history of ownership by the Beach family, not much has changed.
 There are long-standing traditions that may appear antiquated and cumbersome in today’s fast paced casual world but are valued by my family as part of the “Basin Harbor culture.”
 For example, in the main dining room, boys over the age of 12 and all men must wear a coat and tie to dinner.
 Girls and women wear “summer cocktail” attire.
 A leisurely served dinner overlooking Lake Champlain completes this old fashioned picture.
 My daughter has grown up knowing that three hour dining room dinners are the “norm” at Basin Harbor.

-Evening is in sharp contrast to daytime at Basin Harbor when the grounds are busy with kids at Basin Harbor “camp” while other guests enjoy tennis clinics, games and tournaments, golf, hikes, waterfront sports, bike riding or the best activity of all, sitting and reading in one of the many colorful Adirondack chairs that dot the property.
+Evening is in sharp contrast to daytime at Basin Harbor when the grounds are busy with kids at Basin Harbor “camp” while other guests enjoy tennis clinics, games and tournaments, hikes, waterfront sports, bike riding or the best activity of all, sitting and reading in one of the many colorful Adirondack chairs that dot the property.
 The porch where engaging conversations take place is also a personal favorite.
 In addition, with three gourmet meals a day, eating seems to be a constant activity.

 Each evening at Basin Harbor also offers long standing traditions.
 We know for example, that Wednesday is always Harbor Fair, Sundays the dock dinner, Tuesdays the story tellers come, etc. One year when the economy was a challenge and the Story tellers were cancelled, even the teens were distraught.
 You don’t make changes at Basin Harbor.